peter-mount/docker/postgis/README.md

     docker run --name postgis -e POSTGRES_PASSWORD=password -e POSTGRES_NETWORK="2001:DB8:1234/48 192.168.1.0/24 2001:DB8:9999:1212/64" -d area51/postgis

 This will then add 3 networks to the pg_hba.conf file.

+## Digging around

+Once running you can get a shell with:

+    docker exec -it postgis /bin/bash